MykCib/TwitterCryptoBot/README.md

 # TwitterCryptoBot
 Daily updates on the best-performing cryptocurrency among the top 100 in the past 24 hours.
+Data from CoinMarketCap.com.